andrewrk/jamulator/README.md

 ## Roadmap

- * Support roms with no mapper that depend on being written to both $8000 and $C000
- * Support roms with no mapper that have 2 PRG ROM banks
  * Support mappers
  * Switch from emulating PPU and APU to running them in a thread
  * Use shaders for graphics